qrx10/qrx10.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: 5th year engineering physics student @ <a href='https://www.engphys.ubc.ca/'>The University of British Columbia</a><br>Undergraduate Research Assistant @ <a href='https://www.ampel.ubc.ca/'>Advanced Materials and Process Engineering Laboratory</a>
+subtitle: Fifth Year Engineering Physics Student @ <a href='https://www.engphys.ubc.ca/'>The University of British Columbia</a><br>Undergraduate Research Assistant @ <a href='https://www.ampel.ubc.ca/'>Advanced Materials and Process Engineering Laboratory</a>

 profile:
   align: right